Last Updated on 21 August 2024 by Cycloscope

 With the advantage of shorter distances between points of interest characteristic to Malawi, minibusses can be a good choice for those backpacking Malawi.

-Minibusses are cheaper than coaches but you have to be prepared to bargain, a one hundred-kilometers-ride should cost you no more than 3,000 Kwatcha.
+Minibusses are cheaper than coaches but you have to be prepared to bargain, a one hundred-kilometer-ride should cost you no more than 3,000 Kwatcha.
 Price increase for rougher roads, bulky baggage, or unaware azungu.
 Another downside of this kind of transport is that they are usually uncomfortable, slow (because of the many stops), crammed with people, and generally unsafe (road accidents are not so rare and breakdowns even less).

 Hitchhiking in Malawi

-Hitchhiking in Malawi is incredibly easy and generally safe, a great way for those backpacking Malawi on a real tight budget.
+Hitchhiking in Malawi is incredibly easy and generally safe, a great way for those backpacking Malawi on a really tight budget.
 Most people with some – even imaginary – space in their vehicle will give you a ride.

-Some might want a small contribution, some might try to scam you, some won’t accept any money – the best practice is to clarify it immediately while trying not to be impolite.
+Some might want a small contribution, some might try to scam you, and some won’t accept any money – the best practice is to clarify it immediately while trying not to be impolite.

 We always try to leave something (besides that time when we were taken by a member of parliament…).
 Avoid hitchhiking at night and don’t go with drunk people.